Cover from just £6.00

 I have cover on my bank account or credit card.
 Is this cover enough?

 Some premium credit cards and bank accounts come with 'free' holiday insurance, so you might not need to buy a separate policy.
 Just make sure you are happy with the level of cover, as freebie insurance is often restricted in terms of the actual geographical cover and the excess.
 You might also have cover for personal possessions under the terms of your home contents insurance.
 Read the small print to make sure the cover is adequate.

 Don't delay - take cover out today

 Many people only think about getting a policy a few days before they set off on holiday.
 But you should ideally arrange cover as soon as you book your trip so you are protected should you need to cancel.

-Finally, don't just go for the cheapest policy you find.
 Check the levels of cover and the excess levels to ensure you find a policy that has the range and amount of cover that you require at an affordable price.
-Cheapest is NOT always the best when it comes to single trip holiday insurance.
+Cheapest is not always the best when it comes to single trip holiday insurance.